The 25th of March celebrates Greece regaining its freedom after centuries of occupation.

 Though there are no Lent constraints on alcohol, it’s still hard to know what to recommend to non-Greeks to drink for today.
 Those who merrily downed gallons of green beer just a week ago at St Patrick’s Day would no doubt blanch at the thought of a single shot glass of ouzo or retsina.

-Greek Independence Day is usually proclaimed each year in America by the President of the time.
-In 1940, 10,000 people attended the first Independence Day parade in Greek; one has been held every year since.
+Greek Independence Day is usually proclaimed each year in the United States by the President of the time.
+In 1940, 10,000 people attended the first Independence Day parade in Greece; one has been held every year since.

 “Standing there an hour alone I dreamt that Greece might once be free.” — Byron.